 4. Lightweight scarf/buff

 A lightweight scarf can keep you warm in cool evenings, you can use it as a throw, a cover, a blanket, and even a towel.
 And Buff is multifunctional and very useful when hiking or doing sports.
-Check the price and model here.
+Check the most popular model here.

 5. Travel umbrella